List of mobile network operators in the Middle East and Africa: Eswatini

+The telecom regulator in Eswatini is Eswatini Communications Commission (ESCCom).

 Ethiopia

+Data from GSMA Intelligence shows that there were 77.39 million cellular mobile connections in Ethiopia at the start of 2024.

+GSMA Intelligence’s numbers indicate that mobile connections in Ethiopia were equivalent to 60.4 percent of the total population in January 2024.

+The number of mobile connections in Ethiopia increased by 8.2 million (+11.9 percent) between the start of 2023 and the start of 2024.

 In September 2010 the penetration rate was estimated at 4.6% over a population estimate of 90.8 million.

 The telecom regulator in Ethiopia is Ministry of Communication and Information Technology (MCIT).

 Gabon

 In June 2018 the penetration rate was estimated to at almost 157%.